reitou-mugicha/TheOtherRolesGM-KiyoMugi-Edition/Readme_JP.md

 **NOTE:**

 - Only the movement is affected by the rewind.
-- A Vampire bite will trigger the rewind.
+- A ヴァンパイア bite will trigger the rewind.
 If the Time Master misses shielding the bite, they can still shield the kill which happens a few seconds later.
 - If the Time Master was bitten and has their shield active before when a meeting is called, they survive but the time won't be rewound.
-- If the Time Master has a Medic shield, they won't rewind.
+- If the Time Master has a メディック shield, they won't rewind.
 - The shield itself ends immediately when triggered.
 So the Time Master can be attacked again as soon as the rewind ends.

-### Game Options
+### ゲームの設定

 | Name                        |       Description       |
 | --------------------------- | :---------------------: |